How New York Lawyers Handle Uninsured Car Accident Claims

 What Happens if You File a Car Accident Claim without New York Uninsured Motorist Attorney?

+Insurance companies pressure victims into accepting low settlements when they don’t have a lawyer.
 Other Common mistakes victims make while filing a car accident claim include:

 • Accepting the first settlement offer, which is often far below the actual damages.